mebjas/mebjas.github.io/_posts/2021-06-14-QR-and-barcode-scanner-using-html-and-javascript.md

 ## Using the library
 The library exposes two main classes:
- - `Html5QrcodeScanner` - Use this to setup end to end scanner with UI, built on top of `Html5Qrcode`.
+ - `Html5QrcodeScanner` - Use this to set up end to end scanner with UI, built on top of `Html5Qrcode`.
     - Takes care of building full user interface
-    - Supports scanning using web cam or camera on the device with real time camera feeds.
+    - Supports scanning using a web-cam or camera on the device with real-time camera feeds.
-    - Support scannign local images on the device.
+    - Support scanning local images on the device.
- - `Html5Qrcode` - lower level library, exposes APIs to build your own code scanner.
+ - `Html5Qrcode` - lower-level library, exposes APIs to build your code scanner.

 ## Integrating code scanner using `Html5QrcodeScanner`
-Follow the steps below to integrate QR code or barcode scanning capabilities to your web application:
+Follow the steps below to integrate QR code or barcode scanning capabilities into your web application:

 ### Install the library
 You could install the library using `npm` or load it directly using some CDNS like [unpkg](https://unpkg.com/browse/html5-qrcode@2.0.9/)